nikvaessen/jigasi/README.md

 Outgoing calls
 ==============

-To call someone from Jitsi Meet application, Jigasi must be configured and started like described in the 'Install and run' section.
-This will cause the telephone icon to appear in the toolbar which will popup a call dialog on click.
+To call someone from the Jitsi Meet application, Jigasi must be configured and started as described in the 'Install and run' section.
+This will cause the telephone icon to appear in the toolbar, and which will popup a call dialog on click.

 Incoming calls
 ==============